Websockets in Kubernetes

 nginx.ingress.kubernetes.io/session-cookie-max-age: "60000"

-These annotations allow to store a cookie named sticky-session for 1 minute.
+These annotations instruct the ingress controller to store a cookie named sticky-session

-In my case, 1 minute was more than enough.
+In my scenario, one minute proved to be more than sufficient.

 const socket = io("https://server-domain.com", { withCredentials: true });